-Making the Most of Tasks
+Bonus: Making the Most of Tasks

-tasks are awesome.
+Rails tasks are great.
 They can be used to create tiny little scripts that you'd otherwise have to memorize.
 For example, here are a few tasks I've created specifically to create, drop, and populate the test database.
 Yes, by now, I should be able to memorize them but the truth is, I can't and don't have to.